huma-engineering/huma-docs/data-collection/clinician-portal/managing-patients/index.md

 The Clinician Portal contains a database where care teams can view, edit or export patient data, resolve issues and assign clinicians.

-This section will explain how to manage patients within the Portal.
+This section will explain all the tools available for managing patients from the Patient List.